veronicakelsey/veronicakelsey.github.io/_pages/handouts.md

 ### For Parents Home Schooling

-A hand out on symmetry - designed for primary school children.
+A handout on symmetry - designed for primary school children.
 [Handout](https://veronicakelsey.github.io/files/sym.pdf)

-A hand out on mazes, minotaurs and maths - designed for older secondary school/college students (or younger students with an adult helper).
+A handout on mazes, minotaurs and maths - designed for older secondary school/college students (or younger students with an adult helper).
 [Handout](https://veronicakelsey.github.io/files/MMM.pdf)
 (Source - https://plus.maths.org/content/maths-amazes)

 ### For University Students